bofm/sublime-a-file-icon/.github/CONTRIBUTING.md

 * `dist\languages\Shell Script (Git).tmLanguage`
 * `dist\preferences\file_type_git.tmPreferences`

 Git icons will be applied to such files as `.gitconfig`, `.gitmodules` and etc when you install `GitSyntaxes` package.
-However this package doesn't provide syntaxes for `.gitignore` and `.gitkeep` that's why `zz File Icons` creates syntax alias to `Shell Script` to use it highlighting and git icon on these files.
+However this package doesn't provide syntaxes for `.gitignore` and `.gitkeep` that's why `zz File Icons` creates syntax alias to `Shell Script` to use its highlighting and git icon on these files.